 \section{Maximum likelihood process tensor tomography}

-A major gap in the process tensor tomography toolkit is its lack of integration with standard tomography estimation tools like MLE, whose underlying principle is to find a physical model estimate that maximises the probability of the observed data.
-Due the intricate affine conditions of causality, this integration is nontrivial in general.
-The complexity of the procedure further grows when applied to restricted process process tensors, e.g. when control operations are restricted and/or when a finite Markov-order model is imposed.
+A major gap in the process tensor tomography toolkit is its lack of integration with standard tomography estimation tools like MLE, whose underlying principle is to find a physical model estimate that maximises the probability with the observed data.
+Due to the intricate affine conditions of causality, this integration is nontrivial in general.
+The complexity of the procedure further grows when applied to restricted process tensors, e.g. when control operations are restricted and/or when a finite Markov-order model is imposed.
 Our integration will naturally accommodate all of these variations.
 We now close this gap and present a MLE construction for PTT, which helps to put this on the same footing as other tomographic techniques.
 The MLE procedure estimates the physical quantum map most consistent with the data, according to some desired measure, while respecting the constraints listed in Table~\ref{tab:tomography-summary}.
+The circuits required for tomography, depicted in Figure~\ref{fig:ml-flow}a, are the same as for linear inversion.
+That is, the scaling is the same.
+However, linear inversion typically requires an overcomplete basis to naturally average over inconsistencies.
+Meanwhile MLE treats the data such that a minimal tomographically complete basis suffices for accurate results.
 An estimate for the map is coupled with metric of goodness (the likelihood) which quantifies how consistent the map is with the data.
 The cost function is then minimised while enforcing the physicality of the map.
-The stored data vector in PTT is the object $n_{i,\vec{\mu}}$, which are the observed measurement probabilities for the $i$th effect of an IC-POVM, subject to a sequence of $k$ operations $\bigotimes_{j=0}^{k-1}\mathcal{B}_j^{\mu_j}$.
+The stored data vector in PTT is the object $n_{i,\vec{\mu}}$, which contains the observed measurement probabilities for the $i$th effect of an IC-POVM, subject to a sequence of $k$ operations $\bigotimes_{j=0}^{k-1}\mathcal{B}_j^{\mu_j}$.
 As is typical in MLE tomography, this data is fit to a model for the process, $\Upsilon_{k:0}$, such that

 These predictions are then compared to the observed frequencies, $n_{i,\vec{\mu}}$.
 The `likelihood' of $\Upsilon_{k:0}$ subject to the data is given by $\mathcal{L} = \prod_{i,\vec{\mu}} (p_{i,\vec{\mu}})^{n_{i,\vec{\mu}}}$.
 The cost function of MLE algorithms is then the log-likelihood, i.e.,